turcuciprian/Coding-with-chip-blog/_posts/2023-07-27-understanding-polynomial-regression.md

 - `y` represents the dependent variable, which is the value we want to predict.
 - `X` is the independent variable, the input or predictor.
 - `n` is the degree of the polynomial, indicating the highest power of `X` in the equation.
-- `β₀`, `β₁`, `β₂`, ..., `βₙ` are the coefficients of the polynomial.
+- `O1`, `O2`, `O3`, ..., `On` are the coefficients of the polynomial.
 These values are determined by the polynomial regression algorithm to best fit the data.

 ## Balancing Flexibility and Overfitting